candrasc/Spotify_Artist_Recommender/README.md

 In this project, I use the Spotipy API to collect songs and their features.
 I have gathered both my streaming history as well as 5000 songs from a large Spotify playlist (https://spotipy.readthedocs.io/en/2.16.0/)

-I perform some brief clustering and other analysis on these songs and features.

-I then take all of the artists (1700+) and get their top 10 songs.
+I then take all of the artists (1700+) in these playlists and pulled their top 10 songs.
 I retrieve the features for all of these songs and then find the mean of features for each artists.

-I will now create an application that when given an artist name, will find that artists mean features and recommend other artists based on the cosign similarity between the searched artist and the others I have generated beforehand.
+Each artists features are normalized with a MinMax scaler and stored in a csv.
+The scaler is also pickled and stored for use in the application.

+You can then type in any Spotify artist, their features will be retrieved, aggregated and normalized.
+They will then be compared to every artist in the 1700 we have to find the most similar and recommend you a song!

+The application is built on Flask and is hosted on AWS Elastic Beastalk.

 -----------
+## More

+The scope and direction of this project changed a few times, so not all of the notebooks are directly related to the Song Recommender.
+If you want to see some visualization and exploratory analysis such as clustering, check out the Spotify Data Exploration File.
+The Spotify Song Collection file also has some good stuff on using the spotipy api that allows access to the spotify web API endpoints.

+However, the most important files for the application are

+1) flask_app (where everything related to the application is coded and stored)

+2) artist_feature_collection, where we create our artist feature dataset

 ## File 1: Spotify Song Collection